 4) Honesty is always the best policy.

 Be truthful about your education, work experience, professional accomplishments, and language levels.
-Exaggerations could come back to haunt you and set false expectations with your potential employer.
+Exaggerations could come back to haunt you and set false expectations with your potential new employer.

 Berlin’s small and people talk.
 A potential employer may know someone at one of your former companies and reach out to them for information.
 If this happens and it’s found you misled your potential employer, it could cost you not only the job but your reputation.